NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Alchemist Goggles.md

 These brass goggles are engraved with flame patterns and have thick, heavy lenses.

-While worn, they give you a +1 item bonus to Crafting checks to [[Actions/Craft|Craft]] alchemical items and a +1 item bonus to attack rolls with alchemical bombs.
+While worn, they give you a +1 item bonus to Crafting checks to [[Actions/Craft|Craft]] alchemical items.
+When making Strikes with alchemical bombs, you ignore lesser cover.

-You can also ignore lesser cover when making Strikes with alchemical bombs.
+If your Strike with an alchemical bomb fails (but doesn't critically fail), you gain a +1 item bonus to the splash damage the target of the Strike takes.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*